nogashimoni/node-cluster-logger/README.md

   logger.info("writing to both log and console");
 ```

-you can also use logger.warn, logger.error, etc.
+You can also use logger.log(level, message), or logger.warn(message), logger.error(message) etc.
-the log levels are: error, warn, info, verbose, debug and silly.
+The log levels are: error, warn, info, verbose, debug and silly.